mnot/I-D/for-the-users/draft.md

 # Introduction

-The IETF is most comfortable making technical decisions; our process is defined to favor technical merit, and our well-known bias towards "rough consensus and running code" is well suited to this area of work.
+The IETF is most comfortable making technical decisions; our process is defined to favor technical merit, and our known bias towards "rough consensus and running code" is well suited to this area of work.

 However, the running code that results from our work (when things work well) inevitably has an impact beyond technical considerations.
 As much as engineers would like to be removed from